wallaby-finance/docs-wallaby/source/FAQ/07_FAQ.rst

 Is Wallaby Audited?
 ======================
 Yes, Haechi Labs has completed the first audit.
 The results were extremely positive!
-The audit highlighted no critical or major issues, and two minor issues.
-One of the minor issues has been found on most well-known governance tokens and will not expose much issue/security risk to normal end-users.
-The other minor issue is an intended behavior.

 Please see the report here